Preamble

 12.2.

-will then be eligible to draft among available stadia.
-The stadium
+eligible to draft among available stadia.
+The stadium draft shall

 12.3.